top of page

 Organization: Volunteers for Peace Vietnam

-In May of 2011, a team of 16 students flew across the world to South East Asia where they spent 4 weeks volunteering with special needs children in Vietnam and spend 2 weeks experiencing and seeing the tragic history of Cambodia and Laos.
+In May of 2011, a team of 16 students flew across the world to Southeast Asia where they spent 4 weeks volunteering in Vietnam.
 After two stopovers and 18 hours of flying, the team arrived in Siem Riep, Cambodia.
 It was about 40 degrees outside and as instantly sweaty as we got we were super excited to finally hit land.
 After dealing with visas and lost luggage we finally made it to our first hotel in Siem.
-Even though it was passed midnight, we were all too hyper to go to bed and so we left our bags at the hotel and went to explore the streets of Siem.
-Surprisingly the streets were alive even passed midnight, motorbikes zooming in and out, children running up to you, people waving at you or laughing at you because you did not know what you were doing.
-The most surprising part of all was the menu: $1 for vegetables and rice, $1 for fried noodles, EVERYTHING was $1!
-We spent the next few days exploring the streets of Siem, bargaining at the night markets, and temple hopping the temples of Angkor.
-Once our time was up in Siem, we got on a bus and made our way to Phnom Penh.
-On our way to Phnom we stopped at this small village to enjoy one of the most well known foods in Cambodia: Fried Spiders… yum!
-After 6 hours, we finally arrived in Phnom Penh.
-Here is where we saw the tragic past of the Cambodian genocide.
-We visited the killing fields were thousands of people were killed, S21 prison and the land mine museum.
-Phnom Penh was unreal!
+Even though it was past midnight, we were all too hyper to go to bed and so we left our bags at the hotel and went to explore the streets of Siem.

-Our week in Cambodia was up and we made our way to Vietnam by BOAT on the Mekong River!
-We arrived on our home stay for the next 2 weeks.
-Saigon was a great place.
-The streets were filled with motorbikes, people crossing in all sorts of directions and the nation’s DELICIOUS traditional meal - Pho!
+We soon after made our way to Vietnam by boat on the Mekong River.
+We arrived on our home stay and the streets were filled with motorbikes, people crossing in all sorts of directions.
 We settled in our house and were introduced to our area by Andy, our in country supportive staff from Volunteer for Peace Headquarters.
-Our first few days, a few of the local volunteers took us around Saigon to give us a sense of their culture and history.
-We visited the War remnants museum, the Reunification palace and the Ben Thanh Market.
-Then we went over our volunteer placement with Andy.
-We were very fortunate to have the opportunity to work at two placements, one was a rehabilitation centre for special needs children at the hospital (LTK) and the other one was taking care of special needs children at the orphanage.
+We were very fortunate to have the opportunity to work at two placements -- one was a rehabilitation centre and an orphanage.

-At the LTK, in the morning we would do all sorts of different activities such as drawing, sing songs in circles and even get our moves on from time to time and dance with the children.
-After lunch, the children would be a little more settled down and most activities consisted of more drawing and lots of bubble blowing.
-At the orphanage we would help any way we could, from feeding the children at lunch, to putting them in their beds, playing with them in the common area and even taking them around the complex for a walk.
+In the morning we would do all sorts of different activities such as drawing, singing songs and teaching.
+At the orphanage we would help any way we could, from feeding the children at lunch, to putting them in their beds, playing with them in the common area and taking them around the complex for a walk.
 As the orphanage was behind a beautiful temple the children loved going inside to play hide and seek or simply walk around the long halls, up and down the stairs.

 bottom of page